 Visual signs win always.
 I keep staring at my cookies when they bake and it's so satisfying.
 You need light brown edges and the center will be undercooked for soft cookies.
 When you lift the cookies from the baking sheet and transfer them to the wire rack, they’ll be very soft but they’ll firm up as they cool.

 For chewy cookies, your edges will be brown and the center will be set.

 9. Baking paper or baking mat:

 You can bake without baking paper but it really helps and doesn't allow cookies to spread too much.
 The flat cookie is crispy and chewy instead of being soft and gooey.

 Another reason is the extra layer between the metal tray and cookie allows them to get golden instead of getting too dark brown or burning.

 10. Adding nuts

 You can add your favorite nuts to cookies without altering anything in the recipe.
-For around a 3 cup flour batch of cookies, you may add up to ¾ cup nuts of your choice.
+For around a 3-cup flour batch of cookies, you may add up to ¾ cup of nuts of your choice.

 11. Adding cocoa powder

-If you want to turn a plain flour cookie into cocoa cookie just reduce flour and add equal amount of cocoa.
+If you want to turn a plain flour cookie into a cocoa cookie just reduce the flour and add an equal amount of cocoa.

-For an instance, if you wish to change 3 cup flour cookies recipe to chocolate cookies.
+For an instance, if you wish to change the 3 cup flour cookies recipe to chocolate cookies.
 So will add ¾ cup cocoa powder and use 2 ¼ cup flour.
-You might need to make more adjustment but this is a good place to start and develop a new recipe.
+You might need to make more adjustments but this is a good place to start and develop a new recipe.

 12. Oven Temperature:

-Always follow the recipe temperature and timing precisely and bake on middle shelf of oven.
-Usually 325-400 F is recommended.
+Always follow the recipe temperature and timing precisely and bake on the middle shelf of the oven.
+Usually, 325-400 F is recommended.
 I prefer 355 F.

 Now, you can't trust oven temperatures.
 It's always less or more than what you set.
 So, for best results use a thermometer.